 The first Sunday of each month brain tumor survivors, patients, family, and caregivers use Twitter to share experiences, ideas, and information.
 The Brain Tumor Social Media chat (#btsm) was started a little over a year ago by Liz Salmi.
 The chats are moderated by Liz and Charlie Blotner and is promoted as a “patient-run Twitter community and is not owned by any organization, nonprofit or otherwise.”
 They are lively, passionate, and most of all, a supportive and connected community.

-Occasionally, Liz and Catherine invite guests to present and answer questions from the community.
+Occasionally, Liz and Charlie invite guests to present and answer questions from the community.
 On July 6, 2014, they invited our Associate Director of Scientific Operations, Jennifer Helfer, PhD, to be their guest and chat about the National Brain Tumor Society’s Clinical Trial Endpoints Initiative and learn what symptoms the #btsm community would like to see addressed when evaluating new treatments.

 In collaboration with Liz, we developed a series of questions to pose during the Twitter chat.
 They were: